 Slightly less obvious is that you can believe information is valuable to you without being certain exactly what that information is.
 Suppose you were unable to swap out the flipper’s coin, but a trustworthy friend came to you and whispered, “I know that the flipper uses a two-sided coin.
 How much will you pay me to tell you whether it’s double heads or double tails?”.
 After some thinking, I hope you’ll agree that you’d gain by paying up to 50 cents for this information.
 Without the information you expect to earn 50 cents from the flipper’s bargain.
 With the information, you expect to earn a dollar.
 If your friend tells you that it’s a two-headed coin, you can simply bet on heads.
 If they tell you it’s a two-tailed coin, bet on tails.
 Either way, you’re guaranteed the dollar.
 As long as you can react accordingly via your bet, you should be willing to pay for this unknown information.
-Paying, for example, 20 cents would still leave you ahead because your net gain from the whole transaction would be 80 cents.
+Paying, for example, 20 cents would still leave you ahead because your net gain from the info payment and the bet itself be 80 cents instead of the original expected value of 50 cents.

 Expected value of imperfect information

-“But I can’t believe my susurrous friend unreservedly and still hold my head high at the local fallibilist’s meetings!”, you object.
-Right you are.
+“But what if my susurrous friend lies or is mistaken?”, you rightly object.
 Even if your friend’s whispers don’t leave you 100% certain about what kind of coin the flipper has, we can still apply the same logic from before.
 The arithmetic is just a bit more complicated.
 Ultimately, the conclusion that reducing our uncertainty can have value—even without knowing in which direction the uncertainty will be reduced—remains intact.

 The input required by the calculator is a tree in YAML format.
 The top level of the tree describes the different pieces of information you might find (e.g. the coin is double heads) after investigating and how likely you think each piece of information is.
 Each of these info nodes has children corresponding to actions you might take (e.g. bet heads).
 The final level of the tree (the children of the action nodes) describe the outcomes that actually occur and their probability of occurrence given the information received.